synrais/ArduinoOBI-Auto-RP2040/README.md

 Frame repair is attempted up to six times.
 In practice almost all batteries unlock on the first or second attempt.
 If all attempts are exhausted without success the LED turns red.

-DEAD, OVERLOADED, WARNING or any non-zero failure code, corrupt checksums, invalid variant bytes, non-zero charger lock nibble, or zero status/constant bytes all contribute to the locked state and proceed into the unlock sequence.
+DEAD, OVERLOADED, WARNING or any non-zero failure code, corrupt checksums, invalid variant bytes, non-zero charger lock nybble, or zero status/constant bytes all contribute to the locked state and proceed into the unlock sequence.

 ---

 ## Lock Mode

 Bridging GPIO0 → GPIO1 switches the device into **Omega Lock mode** (idle LED pulses red).
-This mode sets the original Makita charger lock nibble — nybble 34 — to a non-zero value.
-The charger checks this nibble before allowing charging to begin, a mechanism present in every Makita LXT battery from the earliest protocol through to current production.
+This mode sets the original Makita charger lock nybble — nybble 34 — to a non-zero value.
+The charger checks this nybble before allowing charging to begin, a mechanism present in every Makita LXT battery from the earliest protocol through to current production.

 The frame remains internally consistent — all checksums are valid, no failure codes are set.
 The battery will report UNLOCKED to software that only checks checksums and failure codes, but the charger rejects it.
 DA04 (error reset) will fix this on older batteries, newer batteries the BMS may see this old fault flag and set the new fault flag nybble 40 to 3 corrupting checksums, both of which are recoverably only using this project.